 Wolverhampton Wrestling Club

-On paper, Ranjit is the head coach of Wolverhampton Wresting Club, but his Hometown Hero status goes far beyond his day job…
+On paper, Ranjit is the head coach of Wolverhampton Wrestling Club, but his Hometown Hero status goes far beyond his day job…

 The wrestling club is based at the Guru Nanak Satsang Gurdwara, and during the first lockdown in 2020, Ranjit transformed the club into a foodbank and distribution service.
 He also arranged 1,500 pieces of PPE to be manufactured and distributed to day care centres across the country and made bespoke equipment for key workers.